phonedotcom/events-integration-doc/docs/endpoints/callbacks.md

 ## Get list of callbacks

-Returns list of callbacks you have on account (extension)
+Returns the list of instantiated callbacks on the account (or extension)

 ```
 GET https://api.phone.com/v4/accounts/VOIP_ID/integrations/events/callbacks